adriannovegil/awesome-observability/README.md

 - [DNS Propagation Checker](https://github.com/brancogao/dns-propagation-checker) - Open-source DNS propagation monitoring tool with global DNS server coverage for DNS observability.
 - [Kuberhealthy](https://github.com/kuberhealthy/kuberhealthy) - Kubernetes operator for synthetic monitoring and continuous process verification.
 - [ingraind](https://github.com/foniod/foniod) - Security monitoring agent built around RedBPF for complex containerized environments and endpoints.
-- [Opentelemetry](https://opentelemetry.io/) - OpenTelemetry is made up of an integrated set of APIs and libraries as well as a collection mechanism via an agent and collector.
+- [Opentelemetry](https://opentelemetry.io/) - Integrated set of APIs and libraries as well as a collection mechanism via an agent and collector.
 - [top](https://www.booleanworld.com/guide-linux-top-command/) - Allows users to monitor processes and system resource usage on Linux.
 It is one of the most useful tools in a sysadmin's toolbox, and it comes pre-installed on every distribution.
 - [htop](https://support.cloudways.com/system-monitoring-using-htop-command/) - Command line utility that allows you to interactively monitor your system's vital resources or server's processes in real time.
 - [ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics.
 - [sls-dev-tools](https://github.com/Theodo-UK/sls-dev-tools) - The Developer Tools for the Serverless World - think Chrome Dev Tools but for Serverless.
-- [OpenCensus](https://opencensus.io/) - OpenCensus is a set of libraries for various languages that allow you to collect application metrics and distributed traces, then transfer the data to a backend of your choice in real time.
+- [OpenCensus](https://opencensus.io/) - Set of libraries for various languages that allow you to collect application metrics and distributed traces, then transfer the data to a backend of your choice in real time.
 - [Opentracing](https://opentracing.io/) - Vendor-neutral APIs and instrumentation for distributed tracing.
 - [Openmetrics](https://openmetrics.io/) - An effort to create an open standard for transmitting metrics at scale, with support for both text representation and Protocol Buffers.
-- [Micrometer](https://micrometer.io/) - Micrometer provides a simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
+- [Micrometer](https://micrometer.io/) - Simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
 Think SLF4J, but for metrics.
-- [cAdvisor](https://github.com/google/cadvisor) - cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.
+- [cAdvisor](https://github.com/google/cadvisor) - Container Advisor that provides container users an understanding of the resource usage and performance characteristics of their running containers.
 - [Node-exporter](https://github.com/prometheus/node_exporter) - Prometheus stack, Exporter for machine metrics.
 <!--lint ignore double-link-->
 - [Elastic Beats](https://github.com/elastic/beats) - Lightweight shippers for Elasticsearch & Logstash, Elastic stack.
 - [Collectd](http://collectd.org/) - The system statistics collection daemon.
 - [Tcollector](https://github.com/OpenTSDB/tcollector) - Data collection framework for OpenTSDB.
-- [Performance Co-Pilot](https://pcp.io/) - Performance Co-Pilot is a system performance analysis toolkit.
+- [Performance Co-Pilot](https://pcp.io/) - System performance analysis toolkit.
 <!--lint ignore double-link-->
 - [inspectIT Ocelot](https://github.com/inspectIT/inspectit-ocelot) - Java agent for collecting performance, tracing and business data.
 - [Kamon](https://kamon.io/) - Monitoring applications running on the JVM.